dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **Software Engineering Reality**

-A skilled engineer writes detailed prompts and instruction files directing AI assistants to write code following specific languages, technologies, and conventions.
-Humans maintain control by reviewing the generated code continuously and steering the AI to ensure quality.
+A skilled engineer writes detailed prompts and instruction files directing AI assistants to write code using specific languages, technologies, and conventions.
+Humans maintain control by reviewing the generated code continuously and steering the AI to ensure quality output.
 AI is a productivity multiplier for those who already know what good looks like.

 **The Critical Gap**